andykeefe/andykeefe/README.md

     I'm Andy.
 I went to UIUC and graduated with a bachelors in International Relations.

     While there I took coursework on international security, diplomacy, history, and literature of the Russian language.
 I often read about these subjects when I have the chance.
-I love coding despite only doing it since I 2018, but more than that, I love learning how to code.
+    I love coding, but more than that, I love learning how to code.
 I love learning in general and have an insatiable desire to be a permanent, full-time, fully-insured student.
 My first action once I win the lottery will be in pursuit of this goal.

 $head academic_interests